 At a distance of 6 km from Jodhpur Junction, Mehrangarh Fort is an ancient hill fort situated in Jodhpur City.
-It is among the best tourist places in Rajasthan and also one of the renowned historical forts in India to visit as part of Rajasthan Tour.
+It is one of the renowned historical forts in Rajasthan, and among the must include places in Jodhpur sightseeing packages.

 Situated at 410 feet above the city, Mehrangarh Fort was built by Rao Jodha in 1459 AD when he transferred his capital from Mandore to Jodhpur.
 The fort was named Mehrangarh, meaning 'Fort of the Sun'.
 Though the fortress was originally started in 1459 by Rao Jodha, most of the fort which stands today dates from the period of Jaswant Singh of Marwar (1638 -78).
 Today, this fort is preserved and owned by Maharaja Gaj Singh II - the current Rathore ruler.

-According to a popular folklore, it is believed that, to develop the Mehrangarh Fort, the Rao Jodha displaced a hermit called Cheeria Nathji (The lord of birds), who was the hill's lone human occupant, Being angry upon this forced displacement, Cheeria Nathji cursed Rao Jodha that his kingdom will suffer with serious scarcity of water and even today the area is plagued by a drought every 3 to 4 years.
-During the construction of the Fort, Rao Jodha buried a man called Raja Ram Meghwal alive in the foundations and promised him that his family will be taken good care of, in return of this sacrifice.
+According to popular folklore, it is believed that to develop the Mehrangarh Fort, the Rao Jodha displaced a hermit called Cheeria Nathji (The lord of birds), who was the hill's lone human occupant.
+Being angry upon this forced displacement, Cheeria Nathji cursed Rao Jodha that his kingdom will suffer from a serious scarcity of water and even today the area is plagued by a drought every 3 to 4 years.
+During the construction of the Fort, Rao Jodha buried a man called Raja Ram Meghwal alive in the foundations and promised him that his family will be taken good care of, in return for this sacrifice.
 Even today, his descendants live in the fort, in an estate named Raj Bagh.

 Timings: 9 AM - 5 PM